-Source: US

-Census, BEBR and TMH Consulting projections.
+Source: US Census, BEBR and TMH Consulting projections.

 Since 2015, the Town has seen the impact of development in the Venezia South subdivision with the 2017 BEBR estimate being set at 1,355 people.
 The projections assume this rate of development will continue to 2020 resulting in a total population increase of about 45%.
 This rate of growth is likely unsustainable over the long term, but it is also likely that at least one of pending major projects will move forward as the rater of development in Venezia South slows.
 The projections assume a declining rate of growth over the succeeding time increments, while still projecting a significant increase.
-If multiple large projects move forward at the same time or if significant levels of multi-family housing enter the market, population growth will be accelerated over these projections.
-Since 2018 the Town has seen the completion of the Venezia South subdivision including single-family and townhome units and the completion of two phases of the Talichet single-family development.
-The next project moving forward is the first phase of The Reserve with 245 units with a three to five year absorption period.
-The graph below offers a visual representation of this data.
+If multiple large projects move forward at the same time or if significant levels of multi-family housing enter the market, population growth will be

 The following table provides a summary of major developments that have received some level of approval through the Town's planning and development review process.
 The approved projects with 2018 concurrency certifications are Venezia South and Whispering Hills.
 The other projects have received planning level approval but must still pass a concurrency review at the time development in the form of subdivision or site plan review is proposed.
 Venezia North (Talichet) is currently pursuing a new development agreement to increase the project size from 93 to 139 units.
-Only the future phases of The Reserve development have secured all services including sewer.
-Timing for the other projects is going to depend on how quickly the Town can complete the potable water improvements for treatment plant number two and how quickly the town can provide additional sewage treatment capacity.
-If all of these projects are completed within the planning period, the Town's population will be about 6,100 people.